ramzi-omari/React-Course/README.md

 * performe clean up tasks like: Cancelling any network requests, remobing event handlers, cancelling any subscriptions and also invalidating timers
 * `things to avoid`: Do not call setState method

+### Priorities
+LifecycleA getDerivedStateFRomProps
+LifecycleA shouldComponentUpdate
+lifeCycleA render
+LifecycleB getDerivedStateFRomProps
+LifecycleB shouldComponentUpdate
+lifeCycleB render
+LifecycleB getSnapshotBeforeUpdate
+LifecycleA getSnapshotBeforeUpdate
+LifecycleB componentDidUpdate
+LifecycleA componentDidUpdate

 ### Error Handling ('ll be completed in Error boundaries part)

 1- **static getDerivedStateFromError(error)**
 2- **componentDidCatch(error,info)**
 >the two methods are called when there is an error either during rendering, in a lifecycle method, or in the constructor of any child

+# Advanced topics

+## Fragments
+React fragments let you group a list of children without adding extra nodes to the DOM because fragments are not rendered to the DOM.
+So basically we use React.
+Fragment where we would normally use a wrapper div.

+>we can use `<></>` instead of `<React.Fragment>` except that we can't use `key` attribute